 Fry Jacks (Fried Bread)

 I used the recipe from African Bites, which was super easy to follow.
-I only shallow fried my fry jacks and I think they would have puffed up more if I deep fried them.
-I’m trying to limit how much oil I’m going through with some of these recipes.
+I only pan-fried my fry jacks and they probably would have puffed up more if I deep-fried them.
+I’m just trying to limit how much oil I go through with some of these recipes!

-This was a pretty good week.
-The garnaches were easily my favorite and I can see myself coming up with all kinds of variations.
+This was a pretty good week filled with some delicious food from Belize.
+The garnaches were easily my favorite and I can see myself coming up with all kinds of variations!

 Next week, I will cooking food from Benin.